Laith-o1/Laith-o1/README.md

 - **Other Tools:** Git, MySQL, Docker, Postman

 ### 🌟 Why Work With Me?
-I combine technical skills with a strong problem-solving mindset to deliver robust, scalable solutions.
-My experience spans **government projects**, **responsive web design**, and **debugging complex issues**.
-I stay updated on industry trends and am committed to continuous improvement.
+- I stay updated on industry trends and am committed to continuous improvement.

 ---